saltlab/clematis/README.md

 ## Configuration

-Upon checkout, Clematis contains a simple application for testing the tracing process ([src/main/webapp/example\_webapplication](https://github.com/saltlab/metis-dev/tree/master/src/main/webapp/example_webapplication)).
+Upon checkout, Clematis contains a simple application for testing the tracing process ([src/main/webapp/example\_webapplication](https://github.com/saltlab/clematis/tree/master/src/main/webapp/example_webapplication)).
 This example application contains some basic synchronous and asynchronous JavaScript events.
-In order to test your own web-application using Clematis, place the appropriate application files in the [webapp](https://github.com/saltlab/metis-dev/tree/master/src/main/webapp/) folder in accordance with the [Jetty guidelines](http://wiki.eclipse.org/Jetty/Howto/Deploy_Web_Applications).
+In order to test your own web-application using Clematis, place the appropriate application files in the [webapp](https://github.com/saltlab/clematis/tree/master/src/main/webapp/) folder in accordance with the [Jetty guidelines](http://wiki.eclipse.org/Jetty/Howto/Deploy_Web_Applications).

 In addition to adding your application to the webapp/ folder, you will also need to set your web-application as the target for Clematis.
-This is done from the [SimpleExample](https://github.com/saltlab/metis-dev/blob/master/src/main/java/com/metis/core/SimpleExample.java) class (line 26).
+This is done from the [SimpleExample](https://github.com/saltlab/clematis/blob/master/src/main/java/com/metis/core/SimpleExample.java) class (line 26).

 ## Running the Tool

 The Jetty server must be started before running Clematis.
-First, navigate to the root directory of Clematis (where you checked-out metis-dev) and execute the following from your command-line (Terminal, etc.):
+First, navigate to the root directory of Clematis (where you checked-out clematis) and execute the following from your command-line (Terminal, etc.):

 ```
 mvn jetty:run
 ```

 If successful, a notification should appear confirming that the server is up-and-running (``[INFO] Started Jetty Server``).
-Next, run the Clematis project as a Java application from Eclipse by setting [com.metis.core.SimpleExample](https://github.com/saltlab/metis-dev/blob/master/src/main/java/com/metis/core/SimpleExample.java) as the Main class.
+Next, run the Clematis project as a Java application from Eclipse by setting [com.metis.core.SimpleExample](https://github.com/saltlab/clematis/blob/master/src/main/java/com/metis/core/SimpleExample.java) as the Main class.
 Once a new browser session is started by Clematis, feel free to use your application as you normally would.
-Quitting Firefox (Cmd+Q) notifies Clematis that your user session is over and the generated trace files can be found in the 'metis-output' directory at the root of metis-dev.
+Quitting Firefox (Cmd+Q) notifies Clematis that your user session is over and the generated trace files can be found in the 'metis-output' directory at the root of clematis.

 More documentation (and fewer bugs) coming soon.